-Living in the country can be a fantastic life experience, as long as he water and sewage are working properly.
-However nothing causes a crisis quicker then not having water or discovering a septic back up in the basement.
+Living in the country can be a fantastic life experience, as long as the water and sewage are working properly.
+However, nothing causes a crisis quicker then not having water or discovering a septic back up in the basement.

-Whether it’s a potable water issue or a septic system not functioning properly SSTS has the skills and qualifications to service, maintain fix, repair, all types of water and septic systems.
-From jet pumps, well pumps cistern pumps, pressure tanks for potable water systems to in house septic pumps, submersible septic effluent pumps, turbine effluent pumps, control switch’s for septic systems, SSTS stocks , supplies and installs them all.
+Whether it’s a potable water issue or a septic system not functioning properly, we have the skills and qualifications to service, maintain fix, repair, all types of water and septic systems.
+From jet pumps, well pumps, cistern pumps, and pressure tanks for potable water systems, to in house septic pumps, submersible septic effluent pumps, turbine effluent pumps, control switches for septic systems, we stock, supply and install them all.

 Products and Services

 - Industrial & Residential Septic Tank Cleaning

 - Complete Design/Build/Installation Of Rural Water & Septic Systems

 - Sand Filter And Mound Septic Systems

 - Well, Cistern Pump And Pressure Systems

 - Alta On Site Wastewater Management Association Member

 - Alta Gov’t Municipal Affairs Plumbing & Gas PSDS Certified